AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-engagement-programs/avoid-sending-duplicate-content.md

 ## Scenarios {#scenarios}

-A person receives an email that is sent from the Customer Engagement Engine.

 | The email is sent from |The person is |Person gets email |
 |---|---|---|
 | A campaign in a separate, stand-alone, default program  |Not a member of the default program |Yes |